skip to Main Content

 Inform the third parties

-Arguably the most important step is letting any banks, hospitals or insurance companies know about this change.
+Arguably the most important step is letting any banks, hospitals, or insurance companies know about this change.
 You need to provide proof to them with the new document you just made confirming the change.
 Some may ask to see the original document for further confirmation.
-Thanks to a new Texas law, you can provide them a photocopy or electronically transmitted copy of the original document to avoid the pain of buying multiple certified copies from the county clerk’s office.
+Thanks to a new Texas law, you can provide them with a photocopy or electronically transmitted copy of the original document to avoid the pain of buying multiple certified copies from the county clerk’s office.

 If you need any assistance in writing your new durable power of attorney document or with the revocation process, you should consider contacting a local estate planning attorney to ensure that you are performing everything correctly.